metalsmith/in-place/Readme.md

 [![stack overflow][stackoverflow-badge]][stackoverflow-url]
 [![slack chat][slack-badge]][slack-url]

 This plugin allows you to render templating syntax in your source files.
 You can use any templating engine supported by [consolidate.js](https://github.com/tj/consolidate.js#supported-template-engines).
 For support questions please use [stack overflow][stackoverflow-url] or our [slack channel][slack-url].
+For templating engine specific questions try the aforementioned channels, as well as the documentation for [consolidate.js](https://github.com/tj/consolidate.js) and your templating engine of choice.

 ## Installation